moorl/MoorlDocs/docs-source/MoorlCmsDealCounter/index.md

 This plugin enables you to place your offers prominently in the shopping worlds.
 A countdown counter shows your customer how long the offer is valid.

 ###Description
-<p>Note: This plugin requires the current version of the Moorleiche Foundation Plugin.</p>
+<p>Note: This plugin requires the current version of the moori Foundation Plugin.</p>

 <p>You can find this plugin here: <a href="https://store.shopware.com/moorl50852475974f/moorleiche-foundation-plugin.html">https://store.shopware.com/moorl50852475974f/moorleiche-foundation-plugin.html</a></p>